HMS Crescent (1784): West Indies

 Crescent was repaired and refitted at Deptford in August 1798, re-commissioned under William Lobb in April 1799 and sent to the West Indies.
 In November, while en route, she captured the 16-gun El Galgo.
 Then while serving on the Jamaica station, in July 1800 Crescent took the 12-gun French corvette Diligente, which the Royal Navy took into service as a 14-gun transport under her existing name.

-Between 21 May and 8 August, Crescent, Meleager, and Nimrod captured two Spanish vessels: a felucca that was sailing from Havana to Vera Cruz, and a xebec sailing from Campeachy to Havana.
+Between 21 May and 8 August, Crescent, Meleager, and Nimrod captured two Spanish vessels: a felucca that was sailing from Havana to Veracruz, and a xebec sailing from Campeche to Havana.

 Captain Lennox Thompson took command of Crescent in July 1802 and in June the following year, Crescent was recommissioned under Lord William Stuart.

 Return to home waters

 Crescent returned to home waters in February 1806, under Captain James Carthew.
 She served in the North Sea before undergoing repairs between June and October 1808.
-Recommissioned under George Reynolds in April 1808 she remained in home waters and passed to Captain John Temple who was in command when Crescent was wrecked off the coast of Jutland on 6 December.
+Recommissioned under George Reynolds in April 1808 she remained in home waters and passed to Captain John Temple, who was in command when Crescent was wrecked off the coast of Jutland on 6 December.
 More than 200 people died as a result, including Temple himself.